Petroleum Authority of Uganda

-The Petroleum Authority of Uganda (PAU), also known as the Uganda National Petroleum Authority, is governmental organisation that regulates the petroleum industry in Uganda, the third-largest economy in the East African Community.
+The Petroleum Authority of Uganda (PAU), also known as the Uganda National Petroleum Authority, is governmental organisation that regulates the petroleum industry in Uganda, an African country and member of the East African Community.
 Its responsibilities include licensing, regulation, supervision of exploration, harvesting, refining, marketing, and disposal of petroleum products in the country.
 Although owned by the Ugandan government, it is expected to act independently.

 Overview

-The law authorising the creation of PAOU is known as the Petroleum (Exploration, Development and Production) Act 2013.
+The law authorising the creation of PAU is known as the Petroleum (Exploration, Development and Production) Act 2013.
 It was passed by the Ugandan parliament on 7 December 2012 and was assented to by the president of Uganda on 12 March 2013.
 The law was gazetted on 15 April 2013.
-PAOU was established once the president named its board of directors and once Uganda's parliament approved the board members.
-In August 2017, PAOU advertised 37 mainly managerial positions, in preparation for first oil, at that time expected in 2020.
+PAU was established once the president named its board of directors and once Uganda's parliament approved the board members.
+In August 2017, PAU advertised 37 mainly managerial positions, in preparation for first oil, at that time expected in 2020.